 Unleash your inner train-loving kid at the California State Railroad Museum in Old Sacramento, California.

 I could easily spend another afternoon exploring over 20 restored locomotives and railroad cars, but this is more than just a place about railroads, it tells the story of how trains transformed America.

 We walked up the great peninsula; along with a trail that is roughly 5 miles from our starting point to lands end.
 Tomales Point is surrounded by the mighty Pacific Ocean to the north and west while the tranquil Tomales Bay is visible to the east.
-It is a curious geography formed by the San Andreas Fault.
 Here we were witness to the results of two gigantic tectonic plates of the earth grinding together; the peninsula where we walked was part of the Pacific plate while across the mile-wide bay lay the plate of North America.

 After thirty minutes we saw them, a small band of elk.
 Several sentinels watched us while the majority munched upon shoots of grass.
 Further beyond we saw more elk and over the next rise even more.
 On our return walk we saw another band, but this time we saw the bulls with their noticeable and very intimidating antlers.
 As with all the elk, we gave them plenty of room.
 For the rest of the day, we spotted the elk along various rises on the trail or as dots on the sides of the hills.

 We were glad to have seen these creatures upon such an inspiring marriage of land and sea.
 We are wealthier because of the experience.
 As we left we said a â€˜thank youâ€™ to the people who over the decades worked hard so others could enjoy such a majestic sight and appreciate a success story.

 Point Lobos State Natural Reserve is a diamond of natural beauty along Californiaâ€™s central coast.